cbrice72/SfM/README.md

 #### **Sparse Reconstruction**

 - TODO ("Shared intrinsics"?
-"Image type"?)
+"Image type"?).
-- Use known camera poses if you have them (see [this FAQ post](https://colmap.github.io/faq.html#reconstruct-sparse-dense-model-from-known-camera-poses))
+- Use known camera poses if you have them (see [this FAQ post](https://colmap.github.io/faq.html#reconstruct-sparse-dense-model-from-known-camera-poses)).
     - If you're confused about the format of `cameras.txt` and `images.txt`, check out the [Text Format](https://colmap.github.io/format.html#text-format) section of the wiki.
     - Note: if your known camera instrinsics have large distortion coefficients, you must copy the parameters from your `cameras.txt` to the project database using `scripts/python/database.py`.